ucf-research/BMP-library/docs/src/man_bmp.md

 Both output arrays are the same.

 ### Bare BMPs
-As metioned above, the `BMP` type stores some extra information about for the variable ordering and the terminal vector.
+As metioned above, the `BMP` type stores some extra information about the variable ordering and the terminal vector.
 In cases where these need to be handled separately, or perhaps multiple disjoint BMPs with the same variable ordering and terminal vectors are being processed, you may wish to use a